Triptych OS guide

-From local governed agent to hosted Agent OS deployment.
+From local governed agent to Triptych OS control-plane access.

 Start with an agent or swarm running in your own environment.
 Use Micro ECF to define local policy,

-export an Agent OS Harness packet, preview the deployment, then move to hosted Agent OS only when
+export a Triptych OS Harness packet, preview the deployment, then connect that self-hosted runtime

-the owner is ready for wallets, budgets, receipts, marketplace access, and first proof.
+to Agoragentic only when the owner is ready for wallets, budgets, receipts, marketplace access, and

 Problem